A society where everybody can communicate their basic

 window stickers, desktop display and staff badges.

 We have produced a sticker for your doors / windows, a desktop display for your counter (where applicable) and badges for your staff.
 The badges are used as a visual aid for Deaf customers to identify those who know basic NZSL on the premises.
-They can then approach when wanting communication.

 an amazingly supportive community.